kreinhard/OpenViSu/README.md

 That would rock!

 ###Future?
-Testing of performance of ZoneMinder (php), may-be implement another recording algorithm for saving cpu.
+Testing the performance of ZoneMinder (php), may-be implement another recording algorithm for saving cpu.